pokepark/PokemonRaidBot/README.md

 ## Raid Map

 Set `MAP_URL` to the URL of the PokemonBotMap to add it to each raid poll.
 PokemonBotMap: https://github.com/florianbecker/PokemonBotMap

-## Portal Import

-Set `PORTAL_IMPORT` to `true` to enable the possibility to import portals from Telegram Ingress Bots.

 ## Cleanup